dayeya/real_time_ftp_updates/README.md

   * cat <file_name> - displays the content of the file.
 (A bit sketchy).

 # Updates
-The FTP server will notify the UI with real-time updates of the application's statistics.
+The FTP server will notify the UI with real-time updates of the application's statistics using SocketIO.
-To obtain such a thing, I used FlaskSocketIO.

-# Rational
-This simple project was developed to provide the Woof web application firewall with easier real-time updates practice.

 # Authors
 Daniel Sapojnikov 2023.